 It’s true that I can’t leave my register when I hear God’s name used as a cuss word.
 I can’t put earplugs in when I hear other employees putting people down.

 So what can I do?

 - Try to avoid it.
 It isn’t always possible to get away from bad words and conversations, but you can try to keep busy doing other things while the other workers chat.
 You can try to speak well of others.
-Anevildoer listens to wickedlips; a liar pays attention to a destructive tongue (Proverbs 17:4).
-If you don’t want to do evil, don’t listen to it.
+An evildoer listens to wicked lips; a liar pays attention to a destructive tongue.
+(Proverbs 17:4 NASB)

 - Be a good example.
 Make sure you talk about good things.
 I’ve noticed that the girls on register with me ALWAYS have something negative to say.
 It could be a complaint, a rumor, or a cuss word.
 Respond to negative with positive.
 Others will notice a difference in your behavior if you keep your mouth clean.
-In all things show yourself to bean example of good deeds,with purity in doctrine, dignified, sound in speech which is beyond reproach, so that the opponent will be put to shame, having nothing bad to say about us (Titus 2:7-8).
+In all things show yourself to be an example of good deeds, with purity in doctrine, dignified, sound in speech which is beyond reproach, so that the opponent will be put to shame, having nothing bad to say about us.
+(Titus 2:7-8 NASB)

 - Don’t think you’re invincible.
-Therefore let him who thinks he standstakeheed that he does not fall (1 Corinthians 10:12).
-I know I’ve used this verse before, but it’s SO true.
 Whenever we start to think we’re better than others, we make a huge mistake and fall on our faces.
 If you think you have a perfect little mouth, take heed that you don’t cuss out a customer.
 Take heed that you don’t gossip about your manager.
 Take heed that you don’t take God’s name in vain.
 Therefore let the one who thinks he stands watch out that he does not fall.
 (1 Corinthians 10:12 NASB)